 Signs in the unconscious

-For the new method, the team led by Patrick Eggenberger and Simon Annaheim from Empa's Biomimetic Membranes and Textiles lab in St. Gallen relied on a sensor belt that has already been used successfully for ECG measurements and has now been equipped with sensors for additional vital parameters.
+For the new method, the researchers Patrick Eggenberger and Simon Annaheim from Empa's Biomimetic Membranes and Textiles lab in St. Gallen relied on a sensor belt that has already been used successfully for ECG measurements and has now been equipped with sensors for other relevant parameters such as body temperature and gait pattern.
 This is because long before memory starts to deteriorate in dementia, subtle changes appear in the brain, which are expressed through unconscious bodily reactions.

 These changes can only be recorded precisely when measurements are taken over a longer period of time, though.
 "It should be possible to integrate the long-term measurements into everyday life," explains Simon Annaheim.
 Skin-friendly and comfortable monitoring systems are essential for measurements that are suitable for everyday use.
 The diagnostic belt is therefore based on flexible sensors with electrically conductive or light-conducting fibers as well as sensors for motion and temperature measurement.

 To enable such long-term measurements to be used for monitoring neurocognitive health, the researchers are integrating the collected data into in-house developed mathematical models.
 The goal: an early warning system that can estimate the progression of cognitive impairment.
-Another advantage is that the data measurements can be integrated into telemonitoring solutions and thus reduce the number of visits to the doctor for preliminary examinations.
+Another advantage is that the data measurements can be integrated into telemonitoring solutions and can thus improve patient care in their familiar environment.

-Basically, the human body is able to keep its temperature constant.
-Nevertheless, the values naturally oscillate in the course of the day.
+The human body is able to keep its temperature constant in a range of 1 degree Celsius.
+The values naturally oscillate in the course of the day.
 This daily rhythm changes with age and is conspicuous in neurodegenerative diseases such as dementia or Parkinson's disease.
 In Alzheimer's patients, for example, the core body temperature is elevated by up to 0.2 degrees Celsius.
 At the same time, the spikes in daily temperature fluctuations are dampened.

 Exercising mental fitness